irchelp/irchelp.github.io/faq/new2irc.md

 **Registration**   On many networks. services exist for the registration of nicknames and/or channels.
-These services vary greatly between networks, but are useually mentioned in the server's message of the day (MOTD) which is shown when you first connect.
+These services vary greatly between networks, but are usually mentioned in the server's message of the day (MOTD) which is shown when you first connect.
 You can show the MOTD again at any time by typing /motd in most clients.

-THe network's home page will also detail any services offered on that network.
+The network's home page will also detail any services offered on that network.

 Nickname registration allows you to "own" a nickname, and prevent others from using it on that network.
-Consequently, if you try to use a nickname that someone else already has reserved on such a network, you will recieve a warning message from the network, and after a few seconds, your nickname will be changed or your will be disconnected.
+Consequently, if you try to use a nickname that someone else already has reserved on such a network, you will receive a warning message from the network, and after a few seconds, your nickname will be changed or your will be disconnected.
 In the event that this happens, simply change your nickname until you find one that's not taken.
 Consult the MOTD or network homepage for details if you want to register your nickname.